-A burst blood vessel in the eye, or subconjunctival hemorrhage (SCH), is a common condition that causes a patch of blood to appear on the white part of the eye.
+A burst blood vessel in the eye, or subconjunctival hemorrhage (SCH), causes a patch of blood to appear on the white part of the eye.
 In most cases, it is harmless and goes away on its own.

 This article discusses burst blood vessels in the eye and their causes and treatments.
 It also covers when someone should seek medical help.

 SCH is the medical term for when a tiny blood vessel in the eye bursts, allowing a small amount of blood to leak onto the sclera, or the white part of the eye.

 The sclera has many minute blood vessels that can break and bleed easily.
 They are protected by the conjunctiva, which is a thin, transparent layer of tissue that covers the eye.
 When a blood vessel breaks, blood pools under the conjunctiva, meaning it is visible but trapped under this layer of tissue.

 Usually, a burst blood vessel in the eye is harmless.
 In most cases, the mark on the eye will go away on its own with time, as the blood naturally disperses.